 If such practices are discovered within the headers or footers of a site, Google is liable to penalize it and the site it’s linking to.

-The lesson: Don’t embed links to your site in the headers or footers of other sites.
+The lesson: Don’t embed sitewide links to your site in the headers or footers of other sites.

 7. Links Included in Contracts